 (Know other AIs: adaptive AI, generative AI & what generative AI means for cybersecurity.)

-Many generative artificial intelligence systems can only process one type of input — like text — and only provide output in that data modality.
-This makes it unimodal.
+Many generative artificial intelligence systems can only process one type of input — like text — and only provide output in that data modality: text to text.
+This makes it unimodal, one mode only.
+For example, GPT-3 is a text based AI that can handle text but canont interpret or generate images.
+Clearly, unimodal AI has limitations in both adaptability and contextual understanding.

-Multimodal AI systems are trained to identify patterns between different types of data inputs.
+Multimodal artificial intelligence is trained to identify patterns between different types of data inputs.
 These systems have three primary elements:

-Then there’s the fusion module, which combines, aligns, and processes the data from each modality.
+Then, the fusion module combines, aligns, and processes the data from each modality.
 Fusion employs various techniques, such as early fusion (concatenating raw data).
-Finally, the output module serves up results.
+Finally, the output module serves up the results.
 These vary greatly depending on the original input.

 Multimodal AIs would require large amounts of diverse data for it to be trained effectively.
 Collecting and labeling these data is expensive and time-consuming.

-It’s challenging to properly align relevant data representing the same time and space when diverse data types (modalities) are involved.
+Related to data fusion, it's also challenging to align relevant data representing the same time and space when diverse data types (modalities) are involved.

 Translation of content across many modalities, either between distinct modalities or from one language to another, is a complex undertaking known as multimodal translation.
-An example of this translation is asking an AI system to create an image based on a text description.
+Asking an AI system to create an image based on a text description is an example of this translation.

 One of the biggest challenges of multimodal translation is making sure the model can comprehend the semantic information and connections between text, audio, and images.
 It's also difficult to create representations that effectively capture such multimodal data.